 BuzzFeed News : “proves indie presses deserve your attention.”
 The Nation : “warped from one world to another.”
 Huffington Post : “simultaneously metaphysical and visceral … scary, sexual, and intellectually disarming.”
 VICE : “beautifully startling and fucked and funny and tender and sad and putrid and glitter-covered all at once.”
 NPR Books : “only becomes more surreal.”
 Publishers Weekly “Best Summer Reads” : “hallucinatory … trance-inducing.”

 Christian’s own poetry and prose, circa 2000-2010, appears in various indie and university journals, anthologies, and fine-press limited editions in the U.S. and U.K, including The Nines (Palm Press), Pluto: Never Forget (Interbirth Books), and a collection of “postcards,” Big American Trip (Shearsman).
+Since 2010, Christian has been researching and writing a true-crime memoir, which is now scheduled for publication in 2025.

-Needless to say, Christian is not on social media.
+Needless to say, Christian is not found on social media.
 He may be contacted via the form below, although his schedule does not always permit a response.
-Any editorial or media concerns regarding Tarpaulin Sky Press should be directed to the press website.
+Any editorial or media concerns regarding Tarpaulin Sky should be directed to the press website.

 Old friends are his favorite friends: if you knew Christian before the dawn of virtual century and have since lost touch, you can bet that he will be thrilled to reconnect.